-The state's largest coastal lake systems - a Ramsar Wetland of International Significance - and 40 kilometres of beaches and rolling sand dunes make Myall Lakes one of the most visited parks in New South Wales.
+The state's largest coastal lake system, protected by the 1979 Ramsar Convention as a Wetland of International Significance.
+Featuring 40 kms of beaches and rolling sand dunes, Myall Lakes is one of the most visited parks in New South Wales.
 The Grandis, a magnificent 76 metre high flooded gum, is one of the tallest trees in the state.